PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 # Get-MarkdownMetadata
 ## SYNOPSIS
-Get markdown metadata header in the form of a hashtable.
+Gets the markdown header metadata in the form of a hashtable.

 ## SYNTAX